-Finn Oman took the role as competent person for resources for Tara mines 2023 and is a professional member of the Institute of Geologists of Ireland (IGI).
-Finn has over 14 years of experience with base metals deposits in Ireland with over 12 years in Tara Mines.
+Kathryn Nolan took the role as competent person for geology for Tara Mines 2024.
+Kathryn is a Senior Exploration Geologist in Tara Mines and a professional member of the European Federation of Geologists (EFG) and the Institute of Geologists Ireland (IGI).
+Kathryn has over 12 years of experience in the Exploration and Mining Industry in Ireland.